OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 5qJcW9E6B99teMmrOzaYNA==
 ```

-When you have the master key, you can stop the running Octopus Server container instance (delete it if you plan on using the same name), and run _almost_ the same command as before, but this time, passing in the master key as an environment variable and referencing the new Octopus Server version.
-When this new container starts up, it will use the same credentials and detect that the database has already been set up and use the master key to access its sensitive values.
+When you have the master key, you can stop the running Octopus Server container instance (delete it if you plan on using the same name), and run _almost_ the same command as before, but this time, pass in the master key as an environment variable and reference the new Octopus Server version.
+When this new container starts up, it will use the same credentials and detect that the database has already been set up and use the master key to access its sensitive values:

 ```bash
 $ docker run --interactive \